Mattlister/designandconquer/README.md

 ## Project Design

-* I've designed the website with minimal but engaging colour and content.
+* I've designed the website with engaging colour and content.
 As it's a single page application, I had to think how I could add a lot of visual information onto one page and not lose anything.
 The idea I had was for the user to "see something", "like something" and
   "choose something" It's crisp, clean and the heading stands out at the top with a clever description in the heading of what the website is about "Design and Conquer".